Can windows air conditioners out-perform split system air conditioners?

 The head units are usually placed high on an internal wall, allowing for the cool air to be circulated the room with little to no distribution to your floor space.

 Installation of a split system air conditioner unit is more permanent than your window unit installation, and this should be considered when looking to choose a system to best suit you and your family’s needs.
+For more information on split systems visit our page.

 Installation a split system air conditioner or window air conditioner

-Installing either of the two units, it is always considered beneficial to have a licenced and qualified air conditioning specialist come to your home to complete the task.
+Installing either of the two units, it is always considered beneficial to have a licensed and qualified air conditioning specialist come to your home to complete the task.
 These experts understand exactly what to do in terms of getting your split system air conditioner installed in the best place and being most efficient.

 When it comes to the window unit, although it is preferable that you have a professional install it for you, there is little doubt that you can do it yourself.
 Requiring no more than a few brackets secured to the window frame of your home, you can have cool air into your home in no time.